Board of Directors

 Joined September 2019

 Matthew McGuirk is a Financial Advisor with Morgan Stanley.
 He has worked in asset & wealth management for over 20 years, currently focusing his practice on serving the LGBTQ community.
 In his public service life, he serves on several boards & committees that support this community and is honored to begin work on the Development Committee of GLAD’s Board.
 Matt particularly looks forward to building bridges between organizations with which he has ties, such as the MA LGBT Chamber of Commerce where he is a founding partner, and other non-profits such as Community Research Initiative where he is a member of the Board; Fenway Health where he is a member of the Board of Visitors; and the Human Rights Campaign, where he is a member of the New England Steering Committee and Co-Chair of the Federal Club for New England.
-Outside of his advocacy work, Matt also enjoys theater, and serves on the Board of Directors of New Repertory Theater.
 While he is committed to all areas of GLAD’s work, he has a particular interest in protecting children and the elderly and has been involved with organizations such as the LGBT Community Center and SAGE.
 He is a graduate of Hampden-Sydney College, and holds an Executive Certificate in Financial Planning from Georgetown University and a Master of Science in Financial Planning from Bentley University.

 Joined May 2018